 When thinking about high volume hiring whether it is seasonal, for a new location or for highly technical and specialty positions, it’s important to have applicant as well as interview to hire ratios established and measured in order to determine how aggressive and vast to cast your recruiting net.

-The interview-to-hire ratio is the number of candidates on average a hiring manager needs to interview in order to make an offer.
-An average interview-to-offer ratio is about 4.8:1.
+Interview to hire ratio is the number of candidates a hiring manager needs to interview to make an offer.
+An average interview to offer ratio is about 4.8:1.
 A good ratio is 3:1 or better.

 This metric is useful because it also shows the average number of hours spent on interviewing in the hiring process.
 It also indicates how much time senior members of your team spend on making a hire.

 Break down your average interview to hire ratio report into individual roles.
 See if one specific job opening is responsible for skewing your results.
 Do the same by hiring manager and department to see who is struggling.
 You can also break it down by hiring stage.
 This will help highlight performance at the screening or initial interview stage versus the final hiring manager interview.
 If higher at the end stage, you can work with your hiring managers to offer support.
 Ultimately, you want to help them better understand the qualifications and expectations from the posted roles.